christianalfoni/flux-react/README.md

 	}
 });
 ```
 Mixins helps you handle big stores.
 You do not want to divide your stores within one section of your application as they very quickly become dependant on each other.
 That can result in circular dependency problems.
-Use mixins instead and create big stores. **getInitialState**, **actions**, **handlers** and **exports** will be merged with the main store.
+Use mixins instead and create big stores. **state**, **actions**, **handlers** and **exports** will be merged with the main store as expected.

 **ProTip!** In big stores it is a good idea to create a StatesMixin that holds all possible state properties in your store.
 That makes it very easy to look up what states are available to you.